Fender Telecaster: Cabronita

 The Cabronita (and Custom Shop variant La Cabronita) is a model that is distinguished by the use of Fidelitron or the more expensive TV Jones Classic humbucking pickups, which look like the original Gretsch humbuckers.
 The La Cabronita is an American-made, custom-built-to-order instrument.
 It typically has one TV Jones Classic pickup in the bridge position although being custom built, in can be ordered in any configuration.
 All Cabronitas can be distinguished by use of a smaller pickguard that covers the lower horn only, similar to the pickguard used in the original prototype for the Telecaster in 1949.

 Tele Sub-Sonic

 The sub-sonic Telecaster was first made in 2002 and is still produced.
 It is made in the US and was produced as a custom guitar.
 It has a 22 fret maple neck with an extended scale size (27").
 It consists of a humbucker in the neck pickup and a slanted single coil in the bridge position.
 There is a three-way pickup selector switch and a volume and control knob as found on most telecasters.

 Telecaster XII 12-String

 This 12-string Telecaster was produced from 1995 until 1998.
-It has six tuners per side of the headstock with the Fender logo in-between.
-There were two options for the fretboard: maple and rosewood; the necks were all maple.
-Pickguards came in white or black and there was a 12 saddle bridge to accommodate the strings.
+It has six tuners on each side of the headstock, with the Fender logo in between.
+Fretboards could be maple or rosewood; the necks are all maple.
+Pickguards are white or black and the bridge has 12 saddles.